kmlawson/japanese-empire-mo3335/assignments.md

 * Does the essay have a clear conclusion which restates the main points and then makes some effort to contextualise the findings in the broader issues of the course?
 * Does the essay situate the argument being made in the context of the sources used, and its relevance to the study of our module topic?
 * Does the essay show a good understanding of the sources used, and use them effectively in supporting my argument with clear and specific examples to enforce my points?
 * Does the essay avoid long quotations from secondary works whenever possible?
-* Have I been careful not to plagiarise sources and cite them whenever used?
+Do I instead summarise, without plagiarising, and cite the work of secondary work except when the particular wording or language is key to the argument I wish to make?
 * Have I cited with footnotes all claims that are not a well-known and general historical fact.
 * Have I used a variety of appropriate sources?
 * Does the essay retain a strong focus on the main argument, and avoid passages which stray significantly from the main points?
 * Does the essay avoid being a summary or introduction to a particular topic, event, or person in order to make a clear argument that is falsifiable?
+* Have I gone back and considered my major claims from a critical perspective, and answered any major possible weaknesses in my essay?
 * Is my argument non-trivial?
 That is, does it go beyond a well-known historical consensus about a topic?
 * Has the long essay engaged with the historiography on the relevant issue effectively throughout?
 * Does the essay consider alternative explanations, acknowledge inconvenient facts, and point out sources or historians who may have differing approaches?